interlark/ustvgo-iptv/README.md

 ## ⚙️ Usage - CLI

-  To generate master playlist, you could simple run app without any arguments.
+  You can run the app without any arguments.
   ```
   ustvgo-iptv
   ```